nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 ### A Part of Overall 3D Point Cloud
 <img src = "img/report/ID_S1_EX2_DETAIL.png?raw=true" width=700 />

 * Lidar is located in the lower right of the image
 * The more close the cars is are the Lidar sensor, The higher the resolution of the cars have
-  * the car 1, 2, 5 and 6 are represented as high resolution images
+  * The car 1, 2, 5 and 6 which are close to the Lidar sensor are represented as high resolution images
-  *
+  * However, The car 7, 8, and 9 which are far away from the Lidar sensor are represented as low resolution images

 ## ID_S2
 ```